nupur412/TML_Assignment2_Model_Stealing/README.md

 ### Why only 7 queries per image?
 The query limit per API is 100.
 The length of the provided dataset is 13,000.
 In one query, we can obtain the representations for 1000 images.
 Thus, we need 13 queries in total to obtain representations for 13000 images.
 However, based on the previous discussion in the approach section, we understand that the representations returned for an image vary when queried multiple times.
 Thus, to obtain a variety of representations for an image, we decide to query the victim encoder with an image x number of times.
 This number x is calculated based on the query limit we have been given - 100/13 ~ 7 queries per set, meaning 7 queries per image.
 This helps us to make complete use of the available number of queries while also obtaining a wide variety of representations of an image.

+## Why we used only around 4000 images out of 13000 images provided for stealing the encoder?
+The number of stealing queries can be less than < 1/5th number of training data points.
+We do not know the exact number of data points on which the victim encoder was trained, since partial training data has been made available to us.
+But, supposing that the training data size is around 20000, we consider using the results of 4000 queries only for training the stolen encoder.

 ## Results
 The above approach results in an L2 distance of 10.007421493530273 for 30% of the private data.
 On using InfoNCE loss contrastive loss function, we obtain an L2 distance of around 30, which can possibly be reduced after hyperparameter tuning, which we did not try.